 “No. Now she knows where I stand.
 I made a statement.”

 Since no one is noticing, I pull him in an embrace and French him as strongly as he has just done Edi.
-I could taste her on his lips.
+I can taste her on his lips.
 It’s kinda citrus fruity.

 “Can you taste Flo?”
 I ask.